muratcanlaloglu/moonlabel/README.md

 - Moondream Station: set endpoint (default http://localhost:2020/v1)
 - Local (Hugging Face): install local extras and select Local

+In the Home page:
+- Use the top toggle to select Detection or Caption dataset.
+- For Caption, choose length (short/medium/long) and generate/export.

 ## Quick Start (Library)

 ```bash